West Indies announce squad for Zimbabwe Tests

 Brandon Moyo, Sports Reporter

-WEST Indies has announced a 15-member squad that will play against Zimbabwe in two Tests scheduled for Bulawayo early next month.
+WEST Indies have announced a 15-member squad that will play against Zimbabwe in two Tests scheduled for Bulawayo early next month.

 With both matches set to be played at Queens Sports Club, the first one will be from February 4 to 8 while the last will run from February 12 to 16.